 We will share the plan internally via face to face meetings and electronic communications.
-Externally, we will share elements of the plan at conferences such as the Midwest Political Science Association, the American Political Science Association and other teaching and learning conferences, National Council for the Social Studies, the Ohio Private Academic Libraries conference, the Ohio Library Convention, and the Association of College and Research Libraries.
+Externally, we will continue to share civic engagement data and evaluation as well as elements of the plan at conferences such as the Midwest Political Science Association and other teaching and learning conferences.